Knowing how to pick up VFR flight following is a vital pilot skill.

 Do you fly out of a Class C or B airport?
 Keep reading, because there are some advanced ways to get VFR flight following.

-How to request flight following from Clearance Delivery
+How to request flight following on the ground.

 I fly out of Portland, OR, a class C airport, and I heard a pilot ask for flight following before he even left the ground.
 I was floored!
 I’d never heard of that before.
 That’s even possible to ask tower for flight following?

 Don’t be intimidated by flight following.
 Make it a habit and you will quickly get used to the radio calls.